When creating a build configuration, specify the following settings:

 To provide up-to-date status information on specific build configurations, use the following parameter in the URL as many times as needed:

-It is also possible to show the status of all a project's build configurations by replacing
+It is also possible to show the status of all projects build configurations by replacing

 You can also download and customize the